MCTeamPotato/Papi/README.md

 # Papi
 Yea another Fabric API reforged project.

+Work on 1.16.5, 1.18.2, 1.19.2 minecraft version.

 Essential hooks for modding with Fabric ported to MinecraftForge.

 Papi is the library for essential hooks and interoperability mechanisms for mods.
 Examples include: